linnarsson-lab/ceftools/README.md

 ```

 Note that since `--bycol` is a global flag it must always be positioned before the command: `cef --bycol <command>`

-## Commands

-The examples below make use of the `oligos.cef` sample dataset, which you can download from the [releases](https://github.com/linnarsson-lab/ceftools/releases) page.
-If you have installed `cef` and have `oligos.cef` in your current working directory, you should be able to run all the examples below without modification.

-The commands below are described as operating on rows, which is the default.
-All commands can be made to operate on columns instead, by preceding the command with the `--bycol` options.
-For example:

-	cef --bycol select --where "Subclass=Oligo1"

 ### Info